Rodent Services in Pasadena, CA

 Rat Control in Pasadena

-Rat control uses snap traps placed strategically in those zones, monitored on a regular schedule, and reset or pulled as activity drops.
+Rat control uses snap traps placed strategically in those zones, monitored on a specific schedule, and reset or pulled as activity drops.

-We generally prefer snap traps over interior poison bait.
+Indoors, we only use snap traps and never use poison.
 A rat that dies inside a wall can create a secondary issue with odor and flies for weeks before the body breaks down, and snap traps avoid that entirely.
 Bait stations have their place outside the structure, but inside the home, monitored snap trapping tends to be the cleanest approach.

-Roof rats nest in attics and elevated areas while Norway rats burrow at ground level — different species, different habits, different placement strategy.
+Roof rats nest in attics and elevated areas while Norway rats enter at all levels — different species, different habits, different placement strategy.
 We confirm species during inspection and adjust the plan accordingly.

 Mice Control in Pasadena

-Mice fit through gaps as small as a quarter inch and breed quickly, so a few sightings in March can become a sustained issue by August without intervention.
+Mice fit through gaps as small as a half inch and breed quickly, so a few sightings in March can become a sustained issue by August without intervention.

-Our mice control follows the same pattern as rat work: locate activity zones, place traps along travel paths (mice are curious and tend to investigate new objects, which makes proper placement effective), and seal the gaps once the active population is cleared.
+Our mice control follows the same pattern as rat work: locate activity zones, place traps along travel paths (mice are curious and tend to investigate new objects, which makes proper placement effective), and seal all openings.

 Contamination is the part most homeowners underestimate.
 Urine trails on counters, droppings in drawers, chewed food packaging, and contaminated insulation are common with sustained mice activity, and addressing them earlier costs less than addressing them later.
 If you’re seeing signs, sooner is better.